 Make sure the frames fit your face, and try them them on before purchasing, to ensure a good and comfortable fit.
 I've made the mistake of buying super cheap sunglasses on a whim on the street, only to find out later that they pinch my ears, or hurt my nose, or even break in half after a few uses.
 Broken glasses will definitely ruin your day, and all just because you wanted to save some cash.

 When you can’t get to water, or wash your hands, a small bottle of hand sanitizer is a handy helper to keep you hands clean and keep you safe.
 Whether you're hanging out in the city, or out exploring in nature, germs are everywhere, and on everything.
 Aim for zero waste travel by using a reusable soft travel bottle and simply refilling it from larger hand sanitizer bottles.

-Especially nowadays, during the pandemic, you should be extra vigilant to keep your hands as clean as you can at all times.
+Especially nowadays, you should be extra vigilant to keep your hands as clean as you can at all times.
 People are getting more outdoorsy, yet it’s still important to stay safe.
 So whenever you can't actually wash your hands with real soap and water, rub some hand sanitizer on to keep the nasties away.

 These items are some of the essentials that'd I'd recommend to anyone interested in traveling, hiking, camping, or simply just getting out and exploring nature.
 You want to have a fun adventure and appreciate your time, and these few items will allow to have an easier, safer experience because they are necessary tools when you need them.
 Think light and travel light.
 Your mind, body and wallet will thank you.